Medically reviewed on Nov 15, 2018

 • Appropriate use: To be used as a component of an immunosuppressive regimen which includes cyclosporine and corticosteroids.

-• Experienced physician: [U.S. Boxed Warning]: Should be administered under the supervision of a physician experienced in immunosuppression therapy and organ transplant management.
+• Experienced physician: [US Boxed Warning]: Should be administered under the supervision of a physician experienced in immunosuppression therapy and organ transplant management.

-Signs and symptoms of acute rejection; hypersensitivity, infection
+Monitor for signs and symptoms of acute rejection; hypersensitivity, infection

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)